You’ve been trying to keep the beavers away from your property, but they won’t leave.

 4. Wrap Trees

 Wrapping trees is a low-maintenance way to beaver-proof them.
-You’ll need to wrap the trunk of any tree that is at risk of being chewed on with wire mesh or hardware cloth.
+You’ll need to wrap the trunk of any tree at risk of being chewed on with wire mesh or hardware cloth.

-Be sure to inspect the trees regularly for signs of chewing, as well as for any gaps in the mesh or cloth that beavers might be able to exploit.
+Be sure to inspect the trees regularly for signs of chewing and any gaps in the mesh or cloth that beavers might be able to exploit.

 5. Secure Water Sources

-Beavers love to build dams in areas with plenty of water, so by limiting their access to water, you can stop them from building dams and thus reduce their population.
+Beavers love to build dams in areas with plenty of water.
+So, by limiting their access to water, you can stop them from building dams and reduce their population.

 Start by cutting back vegetation near lakes, rivers, and ponds.
-You can also add mesh wire fences around the edges of smaller ponds and streams to prevent beavers from getting inside.
+To prevent beavers from entering, you can also add mesh wire fences around the edges of smaller ponds and streams.

-You can also set traps or place repellents along water edges, as well as destroy building materials that can make lodges and dams.
+You can also set traps or use repellents along water edges.
+Destroy any materials that beavers can use to make their lodges and dams.

 6. Garlic